slide/slide.github.io/_posts/2008-12-18-the-nameless-one.md

 </div>

 <div style="text-align: left;">
-  I don&#8217;t think we ever took ours anywhere quite this nice looking.
-Ours didn&#8217;t have a sun/moon roof either.
+  I don't think we ever took ours anywhere quite this nice looking.
+Ours didn't have a sun/moon roof either.
 I liked the Mazda.
 It had some pep to it, nice engine for a smallish SUV and it fit our needs for car seats at the time.
 We drove it until the air conditioning started going out (a sure sign of death in Arizona!).
 We traded it in for our current vehicle, which I will get to in a minute.
 She named it <b>The Lasso</b> after her brother sent her a picture of his facial hair, which was side burns that wrapped into a lasso on his cheek.
 As a fan of facial hair, I was intrigued and liked it.
-I&#8217;ll try and find the picture to post here.
+I'll try and find the picture to post here.
 </div>

 <div style="text-align: left;">